fedi-e2ee/public-key-directory-specification/Specification.md

 }
 ```

+Some protocol messages **SHOULD** also include a top level `"key-id"` attribute, which will help
+implementations select one of many public keys to validate the signature.
+If no `key-id` is provided,
+each valid public key **MAY** be tried.

 ### AddKey

 An `AddKey` message associated with an Actor is intended to associate a new Public Key to this actor.